trambarhq/trambar/docs/user-guide-admin.md

    ![Navigation - Servers](img/admin-settings-nav-servers.png)

-2. Click the name of the role you wish to delete.
+2. Click the name of the server you wish to delete.

    ![Server list](img/admin-servers-choose.png)